 Searching for their identity.

-Sensory Needs and Unique Neurological Wiring
+Sensory Needs and Neurology

 Perhaps they find it challenging interacting with other people in general.
 This could be due to unrecognized sensory needs or be the result of their unique ways of making sense of the world.
 This may be hard for you to understand, and they may not have the words to tell you.

-That Sounds Like My Child.
-They Need Help
+“That Sounds Like My Child.
+How Could Counseling Help Them?”

 Gain Personal Insight